About the Collection

 Due to the Japanese invasion of China in 1937, Dai was forced to send his wife Vivian, who was pregnant with their first child, back to the United States.
 With the Japanese advancing on Peking, Dai was forced to leave in 1939.
 With the help of his American professional colleagues, he secured a teaching position at Duke University, where he continued to develop his theories and methods of psychotherapy, until his retirement in 1969.
 The Dai family moved to Spruce Pine, NC.
 He lectured at nearby Appalachian State University and provided clinical training to the staff of several regional mental health centers.
 He died in 1996 at the age of 97.

-Following his death, his daughter Meiling donated his library and papers to Appalachian State University.
+Following his death, his wife, Vivian Dai, donated his library and papers to Appalachian State University.